-Working at height risk assessment is a very important aspect of working at height if the task is to be completed successfully without accidents like falling from height or falling objects.
+Working at height risk assessment is a very important aspect of working at height if the task is to be completed successfully without accidents.

 Working at height has been one of the biggest cause of fatalities and major injuries.
 The major risk associated with working at height is fall from height and falling objects.